Halfords: History

 In 2019, CEO Graham Stapleton announced he was placing greater focus on growing Halford's motoring services business.
 In November 2019, Halfords acquired McConechy’s garages in Scotland and Tyres on the Drive mobile tyre fitting service.
 In March 2021, the business acquired Universal Tyres and Garages.

-Since 2020, Halfords sells E-bikes and E-scooters.

 In December 2021, Halfords acquired rival tyres and auto-care chain National Tyres and Autocare for £62m.
-The chain will continue to trade under the same name following the acquisition.